Avoid bubbles and embrace beans: 3 easy ways to ease your hangover

 Takeaway

-And as much as this advice can help, remember that there’s no better way to avoid a hangover than to drink responsibly.
-If you are having any issues with alcohol be sure to contact your GP with your concerns.
+And as much as this advice can help, remember that there’s no better way to avoid a hangover than to not drink, or at least drink responsibly.
+If you are having any issues with alcohol be sure to contact your GP or check out drinkaware.

 Share